Quality (business)

-In business, engineering, and manufacturing, quality – or high quality – has a pragmatic interpretation as the non-inferiority or superiority of something (goods or services); it is also defined as being suitable for the intended purpose (fitness for purpose) while satisfying customer expectations.
-Quality is a perceptual, conditional, and somewhat subjective attribute and may be understood differently by different people.
+In business, engineering, and manufacturing, quality has a pragmatic interpretation as the conformity of something (goods or services); it is defined as being suitable for the intended purpose (fitness for purpose) while satisfying customer expectations.
+Quality may be a perceptual, conditional, and somewhat subjective attribute and may be understood differently by different people.
 Consumers may focus on the specification quality of a product/service, or how it compares to competitors in the marketplace.
 Producers might measure the conformance quality, or degree to which the product/service was produced correctly.
 Support personnel may measure quality in the degree that a product is reliable, maintainable, or sustainable.
 In such ways, the subjectivity of quality is rendered objective via operational definitions and measured with metrics such as proxy measures.

 In a general manner, quality in business consists of "producing a good or service that conforms [to the specification of the client] the first time, in the right quantity, and at the right time".
 The product or service should not be lower or higher than the specification (under or overquality).
-Overquality leads to unnecessary additional production costs.